GeoDS/GeoAnalystBench/README.md

 > The analysis will generate spatial outputs stored in ""dataset/elk_home_range.gdb"" and ""dataset/"".
 >
 > [Domain Knowledge]:
-> ""Home range"" can be defined as the area within which an animal normally lives and finds what it needs
+> "Home range" can be defined as the area within which an animal normally lives and finds what it needs
 > for survival.
 Basically, the home range is the area that an animal travels for its normal daily activities.
+>
-> ""Minimum Bounding Geometry"" creates a feature class containing polygons which represent a specified
+> "Minimum Bounding Geometry" creates a feature class containing polygons which represent a specified
-> minimum bounding geometry enclosing each input feature or each group of input features. ""Convex
+> minimum bounding geometry enclosing each input feature or each group of input features.
+>
-> hull"" is the smallest convex polygon that can enclose a group of objects, such as a group of points.
+> "Convex hull" is the smallest convex polygon that can enclose a group of objects, such as a group of points.
+>
-> ""Kernel Density Mapping"" calculates and visualizes features's density in a given area. ""DBSCAN"",
+> "Kernel Density Mapping" calculates and visualizes features's density in a given area.
+"DBSCAN",
 > Density-Based Spatial Clustering of Applications with Noise that cluster the points based on density
 > criterion.
+>
 > [Dataset Description]:
 > dataset/Elk_in_Southwestern_Alberta_2009.geojson: geojson files for storing points of Elk
 > movements in Southwestern Alberta 2009.